portfedh/portfedh/README.md

   </a>
 </p>

-I'm a software engineer, living in Mexico City, with a background in finance.
+I'm a software engineer, living in Mexico City, with a background in real estata and finance.

 - 🔧 I’m currently working on: